NC lawmakers pass 12-week abortion ban; governor vows veto

 “This is a pro-life plan, not an abortion ban,” Krawiec added.

-Cooper and other critics of the bill say the measure remains an attack on reproductive freedoms and denies women the ability to make their own health care choices by adding obstacles to abortions that would remain legal.
+Cooper and other critics say the measure remains an attack on reproductive freedoms and denies women the ability to make their own health care choices.

 “This bill is an extreme and oppressive step backwards for our society and one that will deny women the right to make decisions about their own health care and future,” Democratic Sen. Sydney Batch of Wake County said during the debate.

-Batch and others cite in part the requirement for women to make an in-person visit to a medical professional at least 72 hours before getting an abortion.
+Batch and others also pointed to provisions of the bill that would make it harder to get abortions within the new legal time frame.
+They cite, for example, the requirement for women to make an in-person visit to a medical professional at least 72 hours beforehand.
 Under current law, the three-day waiting period can be initiated over the phone.
 The bill would also require a doctor to schedule a follow-up visit for women who have a medically induced abortion, increasing the hardship for those who travel to North Carolina from out of state.

-Republicans have been more aggressive in advancing measures that Cooper has opposed or otherwise vetoed after GOP seat gains during the November elections.
-The party got veto-proof majorities in both chambers last month, when then-Democratic Rep. Tricia Cotham switched to the Republican Party.
-Cotham, who had spoken out previously for abortion rights but had expressed a willingness to consider additional restrictions, voted for the bill Wednesday night.
+Republicans have been more aggressive in advancing measures that Cooper has opposed or vetoed following GOP seat gains in the November elections.
+The party gained veto-proof majorities in both chambers last month, when then-Democratic Rep. Tricia Cotham switched to the Republican Party.
+Cotham, who had spoken out previously for abortion rights but expressed a willingness to consider additional restrictions, voted for the bill Wednesday night.

 Still, North Carolina Republicans stung by some 2022 electoral defeats in suburban legislative and congressional districts where abortion was an issue ultimately declined to push more stringent prohibitions as other states have done.

-Meanwhile, at least 19 Democratic-dominated states have taken steps — through a law, constitutional amendment or executive order — to protect access to abortion.
+Meanwhile, at least 19 Democratic-dominated states have taken steps — through laws, constitutional amendments or executive orders — to protect access to abortion.

 Last year, Cooper signed an executive order shielding out-of-state abortion patients from extradition and prohibiting state agencies under his control from assisting other states' prosecutions of those who travel for the procedure.

-Most of the states where the status quo remains are those where the political leadership is divided between the two parties.
+Most of the states where the status quo on abortion hasn't changed are those where the political leadership is divided between the two parties.

 Schoenbaum is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.